yaaminiv/yaaminiv.github.io/about.md

 permalink: /about/
 ---

-## The Lab Notebook of Dr. Yaamini R. Venkataraman, a Postdoctoral Scholar and NSF Postdoctoral Research Fellow in Biology (NSF PRFB) at Woods Hole Oceanographic Institution.
+## The Lab Notebook of Dr. Yaamini R. Venkataraman, an NSF Postdoctoral Research Fellow in Biology (NSF PRFB) at Woods Hole Oceanographic Institution.

 *The short version:*